Jjsnaxx/WindowsDefenderHomeLab/README.md

 This lab aims to demonstrate:

 1. How to review Windows Security Virus and threat protection, Update threat definitions and run Windows Antivirus quick scan.
-2. How to; configure, add and remove firewall rules using Microsoft Windows Defender Firewall advanced security
+2. Configure Microsoft Windows Defender Firewall with advanced security to allow the connection for Key Management Service on the Domain and Private network and Deny the connection for Key Management Service on the Public network.

 <br />